Dead-end street: Suburban use and benefits

 Since the end of World War II, new subdivisions in the United States and Canada, as well as New Towns in England and other countries have made extensive use of the cul-de-sac and crescent (loops) street types.
 Typically, there is one or several central roads in the subdivision with many cul-de-sac streets of varying length, branching out from the main roads, to fill the land in the subdivision, a dendrite or hierarchical pattern.
 Since the 1960s, the pattern has been the dominant road network structure of suburbs and exurbs in the United States, Canada, and Australia.
 It is also increasingly popular in Latin America, Western Europe, and China.
 In this pattern, there are only a few roads (relative to the number of cul-de-sac streets) leading out of the subdivision and into other subdivisions or onto major roads.

 In the US, these changes can be attributed to real-estate developers' desire to meet FHA guidelines and make federal home loans available to their customers.
 In Canada, a similar incentive was provided to developers by CMHC.
 The incentives, which were discontinued in the 1970s, gave the initial impetus for the application of the hierarchical pattern.
 In other countries, such incentives do not exist, and adoption is motivated by customer preferences.

-American urban planning, in the 19th and the early 20th centuries, emphasized a grid plan, partly out of extensive reliance on foot, horse and trams for transportation.
-In such earlier urban development, alleys were included to allow for deliveries of soiled supplies, such as coal, to the rear of houses that are now heated by electricity, piped natural gas or oil.
+American urban planning, in the 19th and the early 20th centuries, emphasized a grid plan, partly out of extensive reliance on foot, horse, and trams for transportation.
+In such earlier urban development, alleys were included to allow for deliveries of soiled supplies, such as coal, to the rear of houses, which are now heated by electricity, piped natural gas or oil.